zalando-stups/senza/README.rst

 AWS CloudFormation is great for managing immutable stacks on AWS.
 However, writing CloudFormation templates in JSON format is not human-friendly, which hinders developer productivity.
-Also many parts of a CloudFormation template are reusable among applications of the same kind.
-Senza addresses this problem by supporting CloudFormation templates as YAML input and adding its own 'components' on top.
+Also, many parts of a CloudFormation template are reusable among applications of the same kind and CloudFormation does not provide a way to reuse templates.
+Senza addresses those problems by supporting CloudFormation templates as YAML input and adding its own 'components' on top.
 Components are predefined, easily configurable CloudFormation snippets that generate all the boilerplate JSON that CloudFormation